Our railways : our future

-On the Trent Valley Line, more fast trains between Lichfield and London are required, especially at weekends.
+On the Trent Valley Line, more fast trains between Lichfield and London are required, especially on Sundays.

 Lichfield to Burton

 A line from Lichfield to Derby is already there.
-Opening a passenger service on this line would provide an important link to Nottingham, Sheffield, Leeds, York and the North East, and would relieve road congestion on the A38.
+Opening a regular passenger service on this line would provide an important link to Nottingham, Sheffield, Leeds, York and the North East, and would relieve road congestion on the heavily overcrowded A38.

 And with only modest extra capital investment, a new station could be added to this line at Alrewas.

-The National Memorial Arboretum at Alrewas has almost a quarter of a million visitors each year, yet rail travellers have to rely on taxis from Lichfield despite the line passing so close.
+The National Memorial Arboretum at Alrewas is expecting half a million visitors each year, yet rail travellers have to rely on taxis from Lichfield despite the line passing so close.

 Lichfield to Walsall

-Burntwood is the thirteenth largest town in the UK without a rail service, yet road travel from Lichfield and Burntwood to Walsall and the Black Country is slow, particularly at peak times.
+Burntwood is the thirteenth largest town in England without a rail service, yet road travel to Walsall, Lichfield, the Black Country and further afield is slow because of congestion, particularly at peak times.

-The route for a line from Lichfield to Walsall, which could include a “parkway” station for Burntwood, is there, but requires the renewal of track between Lichfield and Brownhills and the reinstatement of track from Brownhills to Walsall.
+The route for a line from Lichfield to Walsall, which could include a “parkway” station for Burntwood, is there, but requires the renewal of track between Lichfield and Brownhills and track reinstatement from Brownhills to Walsall.